eelfire/arc-lang/Spec.md

 # The Arc Programming Language Specification

 ##### Last updated: Jan 22, 2024

 ## Introduction

-This is specifications sheet for Arc1.0 version.
+This is initial specifications sheet for Arc.
+The specification may change as the language evolves.

 Arc stands for **A**nother **R**ust base **C**ompiler.
 Arc is an experimental programming language, tuned for compilation to [WASM](https://webassembly.org/).
 It is fast and light.
-The remainder of this spec-sjeet will take you through the various specifications of the language.
+Arc is statically typed language.
+The remainder of this spec-sheet will take you through the various specifications of the language.

-- all productions mentioned here are in modified EBNF (Extended Backus-Naur Form)
+- All productions mentioned here are in modified EBNF (Extended Backus-Naur Form).

 ```go
 |   alternation